 This is clever, laugh out loud and moving film beautifully captures the issues facing women across generations, from teenage daughters to liberated grannies.
 The film’s director, Blandine Lenoir, says she likes to tackle serious taboo subjects and the more serious the subject, the funnier she likes to make it.
 In I Got Life, she’s used her personal experience to grab the taboo subject of menopause with both hands and make a truly funny, joyful film.

 It’s an unexpected delight to find this inevitable phase in every woman’s life portrayed as a new beginning.
-There really is something for everybody here, it ticked all the boxes; great character's, fab music and a teary moment which was also reported by Mr HF.
-You'll certainly leave the cinema feeling thoroughly entertained and uplifted.
+There really is something for everybody here, it ticked all the boxes; great character's, fab music and a teary moment which was also reported by Mr PP. You'll certainly leave the cinema feeling thoroughly entertained and uplifted.
 Go watch it with your girlfriends, partner, sister, mother or kids, but one thing's for sure, if it's on at a cinema near you, just go!